swise0/solid-toast-notify/README.md

 >feature will be coming sooner than you expect

 ## Usage
-Name of function is [notify()] and it accepts an object as an argument which contain options to style each notification toast.
+Name of the function call is `notify()` and it accepts an object as an argument which contain options to style each notification toast.

 I shifted all animations from javascript to css for a more customizable experience,

-All you have to do is to add your classes.
+All you have to do is to add your css class names to each function call.

 ### Learn more on the [Solid Website](https://solidjs.com) and come chat with us on our [Discord](https://discord.com/invite/solidjs)